 Damage to the surrounding tissue is minimal.
 Some procedures may not require anesthetic.

-Bleeding is minimized as the laser encourages blood clotting to take place.
+Bleeding is cauterized and minimized as the laser encourages blood clotting to take place.

 Wounds heal faster and tissue can be regenerated quickly.
 The risk of bacterial infection is also minimized as the laser helps to sterilize the area while its being worked on.

 Laser dental treatments are particularly popular among anxious or nervous patients.
 This is because it is less invasive than more traditional methods, and depending on what treatment you are having, much quieter and subtler.

 Although dental laser therapy is generally painless, our dentist or hygienist may use localized anesthesia to make sure you feel relaxed throughout your treatment.
 The dental laser is designed for precision treatment, so you’ll also have less discomfort during recovery time.